Full-Time

 • Work closely with FPGA and RF engineers, software developers, and hardware teams to ensure seamless integration of the modem with other terminal components.

-• Experience with developing and implementation of the advanced signal processing algorithms for modem functionality, including modulation, demodulation, error correction, and data compression.
+• Develop and implement advanced signal processing algorithms for modem functionality, including modulation, demodulation, error correction, and data compression.

 • Conduct performance analysis and test review of modem designs, including link budget analysis, to ensure they meet or exceed system requirements.